 Summary of treatment options

 Here a summary of the treatments we've covered for fixing crowded teeth, including costs:

 As we get older, it's natural for our teeth to become a bit wonky, especially in the lower jaw.
 Braces, retainers and veneers are all possible treatments if you want to restore your smile.

-In children, overcrowding can be treated reasonably easily too.
+In children, overcrowding and overlapping teeth can be treated reasonably easily too.
 Make sure that your child wears their retainer after treatment so that crowding is less likely to re-occur as they get older.